bbauska/HTML5-Basics/README.md

 <script defer src="myscript.js"></script>
 ```

-The async attribute is used to indicate to the browser that the script file can be executed
+<p>The async attribute is used to indicate to the browser that the script file can be executed
 asynchronously.
 The HTML parser does not need to pause at the point it reaches the script
 tag to fetch and execute, the execution can happen whenever the script becomes ready after
-being fetched in parallel with the document parsing.
+being fetched in parallel with the document parsing.</p>

-The defer attribute tells the browser to only execute the script file once the HTML document
+<p>The defer attribute tells the browser to only execute the script file once the HTML document
-has been fully parsed.
+has been fully parsed.</p>

-<b>Example:</b>
+<h5>Example:</h5>

 ```html
 <!--